vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/community/support.md

 # Support

-This PowerShell module is not supported by VMware Support Service.
+This PowerShell module is not supported by VMware Support Services.

 We welcome you to use the GitHub [issues][issues] tracker to report bugs or suggest features and enhancements.